AI visibility reporting for agencies.

 The scorecard is only worth building if it's worth money, and it is — precisely because it's new.
 Two ways agencies package it: as a premium add-on to an existing retainer ("AI visibility monitoring and reporting"), or baked into a higher tier that's positioned above your standard local-SEO package.
 Either way, the pitch writes itself: buyers are asking AI for recommendations, you measure whether the client is in those answers, and you do the work to get them there.
 No competitor sending a rankings PDF can say the same.

 Deliver it inside a white-label workspace so the whole thing carries your brand, not a vendor's.
-Cadence matters too: report monthly to the client, but track weekly underneath, because AI answers are noisy enough that a monthly single-shot measurement would mislead.
+Cadence matters too: report monthly to the client, but track daily underneath, because AI answers are noisy enough that a monthly single-shot measurement would mislead.
 The client sees a clean trend; you work from the denser data behind it.
 For the mechanics of the measurement itself, see what is AI visibility tracking?

 You can't hand-build this for every client.